 General ex-ante conditionality Criteria not fulfilled Actions to be taken Deadline (date) Bodies responsible G.1 - The existence of administrative capacity for the implementation and application of Union anti-discrimination law and policy in the field of ESI Funds.
 2 - Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the fields of Union anti discrimination law and policy.
 National Programme for Protection and Promotion of Human Rights for the period 2013-2016 has defined suppression of discrimination as a priority area and has identified a measure number 8.1 which refers to trainings on national and EU antidiscrimination policy.
 The measure has resulted in development of the programme between Office for Human Rights and Rights of National Minorities (OHRRNM) and Ombudsman.
 Together with the National School for Public Administration a yearly plan is agreed.
-OHRRNM in cooperation with the National School for Public Administration and bodies responsible for management and control of ESI funds will develop training programmes for staff involved in the implementation of ESI funds.
-Training programmes will be envisaged in the new Antidiscrimination Plan.
-Training programme will be implemented by the Managing Authority.
-Beyond 2017 training programmes will continue as measure within next National Programme for Protection and Promotion of Human Rights.
-31-Dec-2016 Office for Human Rights and Rights of National Minorities is responsible for development of the Anti- discrimination Plan Ministry of Labour and Pension System G.2 - The existence of administrative capacity for the implementation and application of Union gender equality law and 2 - Arrangements for training for staff of the authorities involved in the management and control of the ESI Funds in the Plan needs to be developed for training on gender mainstreaming for staff involved in the implementation of the ESI Funds (MA, IB, CA, AA) at all relevant levels.
-Staff to be trained on gender mainstreaming, learning 31-Dec-2016 Ministry of Labour and Pension System
+31-Dec-2016 Office for Human Rights and Rights of National Minorities is responsible for development of the Anti- discrimination Plan Ministry of Labour and Pension System